 Nasiru Abdulrasheed

-A Political Scientist and Tech-Journalism entrepreneur.
+A Tech-Journalism entrepreneur.